bhushanpawr/My-SQL/README.md

 ## CONSTRAINTS-

+**DOMAIN CONSTRAINTS**

-Not Null- not null constraints ensure that column not have any null value Check-
+Not Null- not null constraints ensure that column not have any null value
-Default
-Create Index
-#Key Constraints-

-Unique key
-Primary Key
-Foreign key
+DEFAULT- set default value for column if nothing is present

+CHECK - check constraint ensures that column satisfy given condition

+ENUM - Enum allows to limit the value chosen from a list of permitted values in the column specification at the time of table creation.

+INDEX- retrive data fastly and easily

+**KEY CONSTRAINTS**-

+Unique key - unique key allowes only unique value in column it could accept null values

+Primary Key - primary key doesn't allowes null value and it only accepts unique values

+Foreign key - foreign key prevents actions that could distroy link between tables